CESNET/ansible-role-firewall/README.md

 Role Variables
 --------------
+- firewall_do_install - installs iptables-legacy and selects them as the default iptables alternative
+- firewall_do_config - creates files with rules and applies them
 - firewall_open_ssh_ports - predefined rules for accepting ssh only from networks of MUNI,CESNET,ZCU
 - firewall_open_tcp_ports - empty set, define as in the example below
 - firewall_known_ranges - known ranges for the Czech academic network